-Learning about breast, ovarian and prostate cancer the risk factors associated with these cancers is crucial to being able to take control of your health.
+Learning about the risk factors associated with breast, ovarian and prostate cancers is crucial to being able to take control of your health.

 What is cancer?